-- a) Roundtrip coach class commercial air transportation for patient. - b) Roundtrip coach class commercial air transportation for one companion. - c) Taxi or shuttle service to/from airport to hotel and hotel to doctor's office or facility. - d) Lodging away from home while traveling to receive pre-operative consult services and procedures covered under the SurgeryPlus benefits and through post-procedural consult, or until such time as the provider has advised that the patient is cleared to travel and does not require a near term in-person visit with the treating provider, or in any case where the member does not have easy access to primary care. - e) Pre-loaded debit card to cover \$25 per patient per day (\$50 per day for patient & companion) for meals and incidental expenses traveling away from home to receive services covered under the SurgeryPlus benefits, during the stay to obtain a SurgeryPlus Episode of Care and for the travel from the place of care to the member's home of residence. - f) When member uses ground transportation in lieu of air travel, and the most direct oneway distance exceeds 100 miles but is less than 200 miles from the member's residence, a pre-loaded debit card of \$50 to help with fuel. - g) When member uses ground transportation in lieu of air travel, and the most direct oneway distance is 200 miles or more from the member's residence, a pre-loaded debit card of \$100 to help with fuel.
+- a) Roundtrip coach class commercial air transportation for patient. - b) Roundtrip coach class commercial air transportation for one companion. - c) Mileage credit to/from airport to hotel and hotel to doctor's office or facility. - d) Lodging away from home while traveling to receive pre-operative consult services and procedures covered under the SurgeryPlus benefits and through post-procedural consult, or until such time as the provider has advised that the patient is cleared to travel and does not require a near term in-person visit with the treating provider, or in any case where the member does not have easy access to primary care. - e) Pre-loaded debit card to cover \$25 per patient per day (\$50 per day for patient & companion) for meals and incidental expenses traveling away from home to receive services covered under the SurgeryPlus benefits, during the stay to obtain a SurgeryPlus Episode of Care and for the travel from the place of care to the member's home of residence. - f) When member uses ground transportation in lieu of air travel, and the most direct one-way distance - a. is less than 100 miles from the member's residence, a pre-loaded debit card of \$25 to help with fuel; - b. exceeds 100 miles but is less than 200 miles from the member's residence, a preloaded debit card of \$50 to help with fuel; - c. is 200 miles or more from the member's residence, a pre-loaded debit card of \$100 to help with fuel.